-English at the museum
+English at the Museum

-RAMM and Exeter College worked in partnership to deliver the pilot course English at the Museum in 2014.
+The Royal Albert Memorial Museum & Art Gallery (RAMM) and Exeter College worked in partnership to deliver the pilot course English at the Museum in 2014.

 Poor adult literacy is a serious obstacle to both employment and mental wellbeing in England.
 Around 16% of the nation’s adults – 5.2 million people – do not have the reading or writing skills expected of an 11-year-old.
 This closes off many areas of work and can make it a painful struggle to do everyday tasks or help children with their schooling.